TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-reinvent-2022.md

 ## What's new for frontend web and mobile developers with AWS Amplify

 [YouTube](https://youtu.be/ejzVeq5tkZE)

+Ever wondered what that Amplify thing is all about?
+This explains it.

 * Amplify makes it easy for front end developers to build a full stack app
 * Amplify Studio, CLI, Hosting, Libraries